opt-out-tools/model-online-misogyny/CONTRIBUTING.md

 When submitting a feature request, please try and:

-- Be clear as possible.
+- Be as clear as possible.
 - Include relevant documentation, wireframes, etc.

 ### How to write a bug report